Gunnedah is situated on the Namoi River Valley and is the self-proclaimed koala capital of the world.

-Gunnedah Council has two, two bedroom fully furnished units that may be available for rent for registrars that are relocating into Gunnedah and will be working at either of the Gunnedah Medical Practices.
+Gunnedah Council has two, two bedroom fully furnished units that may be available for rent, please contact the GP Synergy Rural Support Officer for details.

-In Gunnedah there are 2 public primary schools, 1 Catholic primary school, 1 Christian primary school, 1 public secondary high school and 1 Catholic secondary high school.
+In Gunnedah there are 2 public primary schools, 1 Catholic primary school, 1 Christian primary school, 1 public secondary high school and one Catholic secondary high school.

 - Gunnedah Public School